FZambia/centrifuge/README.md

 Persistent data (projects, namespaces) by default stored in [SQLite](http://www.sqlite.org/) database.
 When running Centrifuge instance processes on different machines [MongoDB](http://www.mongodb.org/) or [PostgreSQL](http://www.postgresql.org/) backends can be used instead of SQLite.
+There is an option to hard-code all these settings in configuration file and go without any dependency on database.

 Main features
 -------------

 * Asynchronous backend on top of Tornado
-* SockJS and pure Websockets endpoints
+* SockJS and pure Websockets connection endpoints
 * Simple javascript client
-* Presence data, history data, join/leave events for channels
+* Presence information, message history, join/leave events for channels
-* Web interface for managing your projects
+* Web interface to manage your projects
-* Flexible channel settings using namespaces
+* Flexible channel settings via namespaces
-* Language agnostic - you can use Centrifuge even if your site built in Perl, PHP, Ruby etc.
+* Language agnostic - you can go with Centrifuge even if your site built in Perl, PHP, Ruby etc.

 To get more information please,